CEMPD/VERDI/doc/Release_Notes/README.md

 Known Issues

-* Tile plots created from datasets that use a Polar Sterographic Projection may be unable to display the satellite image layer due transforming issues.
+* Tile plots created from datasets that use a Polar Sterographic Projection may be unable to display the satellite image layer due to transforming issues.

 -----------------------------
 RELEASE NOTES FOR VERDI 2.1.6